Last Updated on November 8, 2022 by bethrmartin

 Subtle or eyecatching, wallpaper is everywhere and here to stay.
 The possibilities are endless and can set the stage for an entire design.
 You can fill the entire room or go subtle with an accent wall.

-If you want something that feels extra personal, then go for a hand-painted mural.
+If you want something extra personal, go for a hand-painted mural.
 A color-blocked arch, an abstract design, and shapes are great ways to add a focal point to your bare walls.
 You are only limited by your imagination, well, and maybe your painting skills.
 Hiring a local artist is a great option too!

 Old sports equipment cluttering your attic?
 Or maybe you are a memorabilia collector?
 Hang it as art!
 This adds fantastic texture and is sure to be a conversation starter.
 Skiis, surfboards, tennis racquets, basketballs, jerseys – the possibilities are endless!